Contents

 Sentence Exercises

-Sentence Exercise 1: Combining to form simple sentences
+Sentence Exercise 1: Combining words to form simple sentences

-Combine the following word groups into simple sentences:
+Combine the following word groups into correct and complete simple sentences.
+Use the words as given.

 - The sky / blue / is.